 It should be common knowledge that my Granny made the best fried chicken ever.
-Certainly it was legendary in our family!
-And this recipe is exactly the way that she made it.
-Add some homemade biscuits and you’ll have a meal that will make everyone happy.
+Certainly, it was legendary in our family, probably because she made it at least once a week for fifty years!
+This recipe is exactly how she made it.

-How to fry chicken
+How to make Southern fried chicken

 Step 1.
-Prepare chicken
+Prepare the chicken.

 Step 2.
-Prepare skillet
+Prepare oil and skillet.

 Add oil to the skillet to reach about 1/3 up the side.
 The oil should cover the chicken about halfway up but not completely.

 Step 3.
-Fry chicken
+Fry chicken.

 Join Southern Food and Fun Community group